mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     can be found in the same model.

-!!! question "How to you add widgets to the status bar? (for example: memory indicator, save transient models)"
+!!! question "How do you add widgets to the status bar? (for example memory indicator, save transient models)"

     Have a look at [this answer](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360001511080/comments/360000230120).
     Make sure to call this code from a [project plugin](https://www.jetbrains.com/help/mps/plugin.html#custompluginparts(projectplugin,applicationplugin)).